Electrical Utility Lineworker Program FAQ

 What is the School-to-Work Program?

 The school-to-work program is an opportunity to take your climbing courses with offsite providers, such as Consumers Energy.
 The seats for this program are limited.
-Upon successful completion of the program will receive LCC’s certificate of achievement plus have a potential opportunity to be hired with the provider.
+Upon successful completion of the program you will receive LCC’s certificate of achievement plus have a potential opportunity to be hired with the provider.

 What is the Great Lakes Center for Utility Training (GLCUT)?